gnowledge/gnowledge.github.io/publications.md

 ## CS-LTA2010

-Nagarjuna G., Meena Kharatmal, Rajiv Nair, "Building a Dependency Network forTeaching-Learning of Conceptual Structures", *In conjunction with ICCS-2010 18th International Conference on Conceptual Structures*,p.13, 2010 [Download PDF file](assets/18-CS-LTA_FullProceedings.pdf)
+Nagarjuna G., Meena Kharatmal, Rajiv Nair, "Building a Dependency Network for Teaching-Learning of Conceptual Structures", *In conjunction with ICCS-2010 18th International Conference on Conceptual Structures*,p.13, 2010 [Download PDF file](assets/18-CS-LTA_FullProceedings.pdf)

 <p style="margin-left:10%; margin-right:10%;">We  propose  in  this  paper  a  simple  method  to  construct  a machine  processable  semantic  network,  called  a  dependency  network, that gathers all the concepts and skills as nodes and the relation type “depends on”, (and its inverse “required for”), as their edges.
 As a conceptual  structure  can  be  used  to  compute  a  roadmap  of  any  learning-teaching objective.
 As a prelude we build and contribute a seed graph for demonstration and introduce a collaborative portal for contributing, publishing  and  dynamically  building  dependency  networks.
 A  possible generalization  of  this  methodology  for  knowledge  organization  is  discussed.</p>

 ---

-## ANALYSISOF GRAPHSIN SCHOOL TEXTBOOKS
+## ANALYSIS OF GRAPHS IN SCHOOL TEXTBOOKS

-Amit Dhakulkar and Nagarjuna G, "AN ANALYSISOF GRAPHSIN SCHOOL TEXTBOOKS" [Download PDF file](assets/19-dhakulkar-nagarjunag.pdf)
+Amit Dhakulkar and Nagarjuna G, "An analysis of graphs in school textbooks" [Download PDF file](assets/19-dhakulkar-nagarjunag.pdf)
 <p style="margin-left:10%; margin-right:10%;">We present here an analysis of school textbooks with graphs and  related  activities  as  the  point  of  focus.
 The  sample textbooks that we have considered for the analysis are NCERT textbooks  (from  Grade  5  to  Grade  10,  in  the  subjects  of Science,  Mathematics  and  Social  Sciences).
 A  quantitative analysis  is  done  on  frequency  of  occurrence,  types  and features of the graphs present in the different textbooks.
 We observe that the graphs are under-represented in the school textbooks.
 Considering the importance of the ability to read, construct  and  interpret  graphs  in  science  and  mathematics education we recommend strongly that in the future edition of textbooks graphs should be properly represented.</p>
 **Keywords**: Critical graphicacy, Textbook analysis, Graphs.